Alumni Spotlight

 When I began my journey in the English Department at ECU, I was returning to school for my graduate degree in order to attain a full-time position at a community college.
 I had taught high school English for four years, then began teaching developmental English and Reading part-time at a community college and fell in love with the students and space.
 Thus, my love affair with the NC Community College System began, and ECU prepped me along the journey, providing me with the knowledge and skills needed to be the best community college educator I could be.
 I remember walking into Dr. Gay Wilentz’s Multicultural Literature class and being handed a brochure and told that I was going to go to Belize with her.
 And I did.
 I not only went to Belize, she taught me how to put Study Abroad trips together.
 When I was hired for my first full-time community college position, on my second interview, the VP asked me all about my work with ECU’s Belize program.
 I was hired then tasked two years later to create a program at my community college and did so because of the knowledge Dr. Wilentz shared with me.
 A moment such as this, outside of the classroom, connected me with knowledge that helped me hone new skills that lead to other opportunities for further growth and development as a leader and educator.
 ECU helped shaped me into the servant leader I am today.

-On May 1, 2024, I will embark on my next moment within my life journey as I assume the role of President of Martin Community College, a moment made possible because of lessons learned within and outside of the classrooms at ECU.
+On May 1, 2024, I embarked on my next moment within my life journey as I assumed the role of President of Martin Community College, a moment made possible because of lessons learned within and outside of the classrooms at ECU.

 Maya Williams (B.A., 2017)